 The Bulletin of Mathematics Books and The Mathematics On-Line Bookshelf

-In 1992, I began publishing a newsletter called The Bulletin of Mathematics Books
+In 1992, I began publishing a newsletter called The Bulletin of Mathematics Books, which is devoted

 to the dissemination of information about mathematics books and computer software of interest to mathematicians